Morse theory and moduli spaces of self-avoiding polygonal linkages: Moduli spaces of cycle linkages and configurations

 where

 Note that $w(p)=0$ if $p\in \mathcal M^{+}(C_m,\ell)$ is a \textbf{convex cycle linkage} (i.e., $p$ corresponds to a convex polygon).
-The following lemma was attributed to Shimamoto and Wootters~\cite{Shimamoto-2014}.
-To maintain self-containment, here we provide a proof.
+The following lemma is due to Shimamoto and Wootters~\cite{Shimamoto-2014}.
+For the sake of self-containment, we include a proof.